Rocky Marciano: Legacy

 Marciano was named fighter of the year by The Ring three times.
 His three championship fights between 1952 and 1954 were named fights of the year by the magazine.
-Marciano won the Sugar Ray Robinson Award in 1952.
+Marciano won the BWAA Sugar Ray Robinson Award (then known as the Edward J. Neil Trophy) in 1952.
 In 2006, an ESPN poll voted Marciano's 1952 championship bout against Walcott as the greatest knockout ever.
 Marciano also received the Hickok Belt for top professional athlete of the year in 1952.
 Murray Goodman later recalled that Ray Hickok, founder of the award, also presented Rocky with a hundred miniature boxing gloves, which Rocky was selling a week later for $1 a pair.
 In 1955, he was voted the second most important American athlete of the year.

-Marciano is a member of the International Boxing Hall of Fame and the World Boxing Hall of Fame.
+Throughout his life Marciano remained a beloved hero among the Italian-American community.
+During the 1950s Marciano received the "Star of Solidarity" from an Italian ambassador.
+It was the first time the honor had been conferred on anyone outside the Italian government.
+He is viewed as the first true Italian sports celebrity.